 Alice Miller, author of "Drama of the Gifted Child" shares what happens when a child takes care of the parent:

 "There was a parent who at the core emotionally depended on their child to behave or act in a certain way.
 The child had an amazing ability to perceive and respond intuitively to the need of the mother.
 This role secured "love" for the child.
 She could sense that she was needed and this, she felt, guarantees a measure of security.

 The ability is then extended and perfected.
 Later these children not only become mothers (confidants, comforters, advisors and supporters of their own mothers, but eventually develop a special sensitivity to the unconscious signals manifesting in the needs of others."

-We spent lots of time together for a while - being me - and spending time painting in our little attic studio - until she asserted herself at age three.
+When my daughter was little, I set up a shared art studio for the two of us.
+We spent lots of time painting and drawing together in our little attic studio.
+At age three, she asserted her difference from me.
 She said, "Mommy I don't like painting!
 It makes my hands dirty!"
-She then asserted forcefully, "Write this down!"
-She proceeded to dictate her first of many short stories to me.
+She then firmly pronounced, "Write this down" and proceeded to dictate her first of many short stories to me.

 Attunement is not Fusion